rhelsing/staple/README.md

 * don't require other gems
 * integration with existing projects
 * reinstall places foundation again then does replace, separate generator for update?
-* variables generator:
-	* radius
-	* font
-	* primary-color
-	* border-size
-	* change amount (color dif, hover dif)
 * create executables
 * Demarcate each pattern in scss (atom) with comment
-* Make errors verbose.
-Print full command on low level.
-* make variable filename for generators
 * add colors to accent, buttons? gen?
 * seperate if file contains into method.
-* check before import if already there
+* check before import if already there (import font)
 * integrate:
 	* background, paragraph, etc vars
 	* append into generators
 	* generator for form colors from button list
+	* on sizes?:
+	* radius
+	* font
+	* primary-color
+	* border-size
+	* change amount (color dif, hover dif)
+* Reset method

 ##Install